Knee Surgery Gone Wrong? It’s More Common Than You Think.

-Arthroscopic knee surgery is still one of the most common surgeries performed, despite research telling us that it’s not nearly as effective as most people are led to believe.
+Arthroscopic knee surgery is one of the most common surgeries performed.
+Despite research telling us that it’s not nearly as effective as most people are led to believe.

-Furthermore, studies now indicate that people who get arthroscopic knee surgery are likely to have knee arthritis that advances more rapidly – resulting in a total knee replacement that could have been avoided.
+Science tells us that people who do undergo arthroscopic knee surgery are likely to have knee arthritis that advances rapidly.
+This results in a total knee replacement that you could avoid.

-Arthroscopic knee surgery is a minimally invasive procedure that’s commonly done to help “clean out” your knee joint if you’ve got degenerative arthritis, or to clip out pieces of a torn meniscus that might be irritating your knee.
+Arthroscopic knee surgery is a minimally invasive procedure that’s commonly done to help “clean out” your knee joint.
+It’s done if you’ve got degenerative arthritis, or to clip out pieces of a torn meniscus that might be irritating your knee.

 Sounds pretty simple and harmless – right?

 The big problem is that arthroscopic knee surgery is not necessary for most cases of knee pain.

 If there is a complication – which there are many even with “minimally invasive” procedures – you could end up being worse off than when you went in.

 Plus – if you never even needed the surgery to begin with – you just put your knee through unnecessary trauma that you’ve got to now heal from.
 This further delays you from addressing the root cause of your knee pain.